robcowart/elastiflow/README.md

 ELASTIFLOW_IPFIX_UDP_WORKERS | The number of IPFIX input threads | 4
 ELASTIFLOW_IPFIX_UDP_QUEUE_SIZE | The number of unprocessed IPFIX UDP packets the input can buffer | 4096

 > WARNING!
 Increasing `queue_size` will increase heap_usage.
-Make sure have configured JVM heap appropriately as specified in the [Requirementa](#requirements)
+Make sure have configured JVM heap appropriately as specified in the [Requirements](#requirements)

 ### 7. Configure Elasticsearch output
-Obviously the data need to land in Elasticsearch, so you need to tell Logstash where to send it.
+Obviously the data needs to land in Elasticsearch, so you need to tell Logstash where to send it.
 This is done by setting these environment variables:

 Environment Variable | Description | Default Value
 --- | --- | ---